TryKickoff/css-guidelines/README.md

 ## Naming conventions

 Always ensure classes are sensibly named; keep them as short as possible but as long as necessary.
-Ensure any utilities are very vaguely named (e.g. `.u-display-block`, `.u-divider`) to allow for greater reuse.
+Ensure any utilities are very vaguely named (e.g. `.text-center`, `.clearfix`) to allow for greater reuse.
 Don’t worry about the amount or length of classes in your markup; gzip will compress well written code incredibly well.

 **ID's cannot be used as style hooks**, [see](http://cssguidelin.es/#ids-in-css).